 Unfortunately, retail fashion brands remain slow in building up their digital capabilities .
 There are notable exceptions, of course.

-The Fashion Retail Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... is also growing at relatively fast pace, especially in Asia.
+The Fashion Retail Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined... is also growing at relatively fast pace, especially in Asia.
 However, growth in developed countries such and USA, Australia and Canada already may have reached it’s peak.
 Thus, the race for customers in fashion retail is speeding up and apart from entering growing markets in Asia, fashion retailers will continue turning into digital to fully capture the market potential.